Skip to content

 As far as what we sell, we are fairly tolerant.
 I would guess 99% of what we sell are used, vintage goods.
 Rarely, we find and sell NIB (New In Box) vintage items.
 And also rarely, we sell used, contemporary items - Books, CDs, DVDs, electronics, etc. The reason for that is this part of the saying:

-"I pay rent to sell it"
+We pay rent to sell it

 Rent - it's not just rent - which can be up to $5 a square foot, there is also a commission charge for each sale which is typically 12% to 15% and may even include a 3% charge if the item was purchased with a credit card.
 And the rent is paid with sales.